Primis1/Obsidian-Vault/front-end/React/React Docs/State & Func/Hooks.md

 ***
 ### Special values:

-#### #hook - are created for "connecting" to lifecycle of `react-component` from functional components
+##### #hook - are created for "connecting" to life cycle of `react-component` from functional components

 - #useState - adds the state to the component
-- #useEffect - adds the lifecycle to the component with state, re-render it, give side effects like: API calls, subscriptions to something
+- #useEffect - adds the life cycle to the component with state, re-render it, give side effects like: API calls, subscriptions to something
 - #useContext - state manager, facilitates data access one of `react` build it `state-managment` things
 - #useReducer - advanced version of #useContext , implemented by #reducer pattern